Gregwar/gregwar.github.io/twists.markdown

 $$

-If $$T$$ is the 4x4 transformation matrix of a frame, and $$\dot T$$ its rate of change (with respect to the time or to a degree of freedom of the robot), then the spacial twist is given by:
+If $$T$$ is the 4x4 transformation matrix of a frame, and $$\dot T$$ its rate of change (with respect to the time or to a degree of freedom of the robot), then the spatial twist is given by:

 $$
 [ \nu_s ] = \dot T T^{-1}
 $$

-If we were to integrate the motion, the spacial twist could be used with pre-multiplication:
+If we were to integrate the motion, the spatial twist could be used with pre-multiplication:

 $$
 T(t) = e^{[ \nu_s ] t} T